Petrobras new chief sworn in as market worries Brazil's government will have heavier hand

 “Our management, as expected, is fully aligned with President Lula’s and the federal government’s vision for the country,” Chambriard said during the ceremony.
 “After all, they are our majority shareholders.”

-Lula himself was jailed for almost 600 days as a result of the probe, although his conviction was later annulled.
+Lula himself was jailed for almost 600 days as a result, although his conviction was later annulled.
 During the ceremony on Wednesday, Lula slammed the investigation's legacy.

 “With the false argument of fighting corruption, Operation Car Wash was actually aimed at dismantling and privatizing Petrobras,” he said.
 “If the objective was to combat corruption, the corrupt should be punished and our people’s assets left intact.
 But that’s not what was done; what was done was an attempt to destroy the company’s image.”